NavyaSriMutthavarapu/AI-Career-Recommendation/README.md

-# 🚀 AI Career Advisor
+# 🚀 AI Career Recommendation

 AI Career Advisor is an end-to-end Machine Learning application that analyzes a user’s resume or skills and recommends the most suitable tech career role.